Vikas-ABD/historical_monuments_ai/README.md

 docker-compose up --build
 This will:

-Build your Streamlit app image.
+Build your Streamlit app Docker image.
 Expose it on port 8501 (default Streamlit port).
 2. Access the App
 Open your browser and visit: